FlorianWolters/PHP-Component-Util-Singleton/README.md

 **FlorianWolters\Component\Util\Singleton** is a simple-to-use [PHP][17] component that provides the *Singleton* design pattern as an [interface][22], an [abstract class][21] and a [trait][23].

+Although the current version tag is *0.2.1-stable*, this component can be considered as stable.
+(Hint: The component has a code coverage via unit tests of 100%.)

+## Introduction

 *Singleton* is a *creational* design pattern and defined as follows:

 > "Ensure a class only has once instance, and provide a global access point to it."